Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Simulated Data Analysis in the case

 With the goal of obtaining full-sky scans, we run multiple simulations for different $\alpha$ values, and then proceed with performing the map-making of CMB only signals using LBS, so we are not including dipole and foregrounds contribution to our TOD.
 Throughout the following sections, the simulations will be carried out with the parameters shown in Table~\ref{tab:par3}.

 It is very important to specify that we are assuming the worst-case scenario, where there is no knowledge of the presence of a wedge angle.
 With perfect knowledge of the wedge, the problem becomes predictable.
 We would easily reconstruct the pointing matrix by means of a correction in the model of the scanning strategy.
 For this reason, in the following map-making cases that account for systematics, the procedure involves generating a timeline based on the wedge-modified scanning path, while the map projection step is carried out using the nominal scanning strategy, i.e.,without the wedge.
 This is because, {\sl a priori}, we do not know whether the wedge is present at all.
-Also, we do not consider the possibility of treating the wedge angle as a free parameter to be retrieved {\sl a posteriori} from the collected data.
-This will be the subject of further investigation.\\ Our pipeline consists of several steps, outlined as follows: \begin{enumerate}
+Also, we do not consider the possibility of treating the wedge angle as a free parameter to be retrieved {\sl a posteriori} from the collected data. \simone{Estimating $\alpha_{\mathrm{wedge}}$ from observations would require a realistic data model including noise and polarized foregrounds.
+Such an analysis goes beyond the proof-of-concept scope of this work, which focuses on isolating the deterministic imprint of a known wedge angle.} \simone{It should also be noted that the impact of an imperfect calibration of the wedge angle has not been explicitly addressed in this analysis.
+In practice, the estimated value $\alpha_{\mathrm{cal}}$ may differ from the true one $\alpha_{\mathrm{true}}$, leaving a residual misalignment $\Delta\alpha = \alpha_{\mathrm{true}} - \alpha_{\mathrm{cal}}$.
+Since the induced bias on $r$ does not scale linearly with $\alpha$, even a small calibration error could lead to a residual bias.
+A full assessment of this effect, including a realistic calibration pipeline, is left for future work, although the present results already indicate that accurate knowledge of the wedge geometry is crucial to avoid biasing the measurement of $r$.}\\ Our pipeline consists of several steps, outlined as follows: \begin{enumerate}

 \item The first step of our analysis is to generate maps using LBS containing only the CMB, with all three components: $I$, $Q$, and $U$.
 These are the maps that will be scanned while varying $\alpha$.